taublast/FastPopups/README.md

 ## About

-Initially built on top of CommunityToolkit popups version 1, the code that is no longer used by CommunityToolkit, so merging there wasn't possible.
-It was found to be the fastest for opening popups among different libraries, was definitely worth adding new features like full-screen, navigation stack and much more.
+Initially built on top of CommunityToolkit popups version one, it was found to be the fastest for opening popups among different libraries, was definitely worth adding new features like full-screen, navigation stack, hotreload support, animations, and much more.

 ---